Hooghly River: Tidal bore

 The tide runs rapidly on the Hooghly, and produces a remarkable example of the fluvial phenomenon known as a tidal bore.
 This consists of the head-wave of the advancing tide, hemmed in where the estuary narrows suddenly into the river, and often exceeds 7 ft in height.
 It is felt as high up as Naihati 35 km upstream of Calcutta, and frequently destroys small boats.
 A tidal bore which overcame the banks of the river in 1876 was reported to have killed up to a hundred thousand people.
 The difference from the lowest point of low-water in the dry season to the highest point of high-water in the rains is reported to be 20 ft 10 in.
 The greatest mean rise of tide, about 16 ft, takes place in March, April or May - with a declining range during the rainy season to a mean of 10 ft, and a minimum during freshets of 3 ft 6 in.

 History

 In its upper reaches the river is generally known as the Bhāgirathi, until it reaches Hooghly.
-The word Bhāgirathi literally means "caused by Bhagiratha", a mythical Sagar Dynasty prince who was instrumental in bringing the river Ganges from the heavens on to the earth, in order to release his 60,000 grand-uncles from a curse of the saint Kapila.
+The word Bhāgirathi literally means "caused by Bhagiratha", a Hindu mythological Solar dynasty prince who was instrumental in bringing the river Ganges from heaven to the earth, in order to release his 60,000 grand-uncles from a curse of the saint Kapila.

 In 1974, the Farakka Barrage began diverting water into the Hooghly during the dry season so as to reduce the silting difficulties at Kolkata's port.

 Like the rest of the Ganges, the Bhāgirathi-Hooghly is considered sacred to Hindus, and its water is considered holy.

-Bridges and Tunnels
+Bridges and tunnels

-The following bridges currently span the Hooghly/Bhagirathi River; listed from south to north (mouth to source), until the Farakka Feeder Canal meets the river:
+The following bridges currently span the Hooghly River; listed from south to north until the Farakka Feeder Canal meets the river: